fossasia/eventyay-tickets/_sources/user/glossary.rst.txt

      - A badge refers to the file used as a name tag for an attendee of your event.
    * - | |:gb:| **User**
        | |:de:| Benutzer
-     - A user is anyone who can sign into the backend interface of pretix.
+     - A user is anyone who can sign into the backend interface of eventyay.
    * - | |:gb:| **Team**
        | |:de:| Team
      - A :ref:`team <user-teams>` is a collection of users who are granted some level of access to a set of events.
    * - | |:gb:| **Device**
        | |:de:| Gerät
-     - A device is something that talks to pretix but does not run on a server.
-Usually a device refers to an installation of pretixSCAN, pretixPOS or some compatible third-party app on one of your computing devices.
+     - A device is something that talks to eventyay but does not run on a server.
+Usually a device refers to an installation of eventyaySCAN, eventyayPOS or some compatible third-party app on one of your computing devices.
    * - | |:gb:| **Gate**
        | |:de:| Station
      - A gate is a location at your event where people are being scanned, e.g. an entry or exit door.
-You can configure gates in pretix to group multiple devices together that are used in the same location, mostly for statistical purposes.
+You can configure gates in eventyay to group multiple devices together that are used in the same location, mostly for statistical purposes.
    * - | |:gb:| **Widget**
        | |:de:| Widget